osmanorhan/echolia-landing/src/content/docs/best-practices.md

 - Capture questions without answers
 - Capture feelings without words
 - Capture contradictions
+- Capture something you forget later
+- Capture what overflows your mind

 Your subconscious makes connections you can't see yet.
 Trust the process.